IARCbioinfo/SBG-CGC_course2018/README.md

 ```

 ## Projects

+__Important__: your CGC token gives full access to your CGC account, including the protected TCGA data if you have access to it.
+This is like your username and password.
+This means that you should never share it with anyone, and only keep it in a secure location (not a USB key, a non-secure computer or a laptop leaving IARC).

 For each project, we have opened an issue to discuss on, and add a folder to host the code.